Kimber KDS9c Full Review: Holsters and Optics

 The KDS9c is a perfect CCW weapon for men and women.
 [Photo: Jason Mosher]

-Wardrobe, weather, and other factors all contribute to the size of a gun you select.
+Wardrobe, weather, and other factors all contribute to the size of the gun you select.
 I tend to go with a compact-sized gun in the summer and a larger gun in the winter.
 For a 1911, the Kimber KDS9c is “compact.”
-When compared to average compact pistols however, it’s not.
+When compared to average compact pistols, however, it’s not.
 I place it in that full-size-ish category.
 Kimber did keep the weight down and the grip fairly thin for a double stack.
 So, it could be a great option for CCW.

 Overview of the Kimber KDS9c

 The frame on the KDS9c is machined from billet 7075 aluminum.
 A light gun is essential for concealed carry.
-Recoil will be a little heavier, but with a 9mm it’s completely manageable.
-Kimber’s Rapide .45 1911 weighs 38 ounces while the KD9c weighs 25.3 ounces.
+Recoil will be a little heavier, but with a 9mm, it’s completely manageable.
+Kimber’s Rapide .45 1911 weighs 38 ounces, while the KD9c weighs 25.3 ounces.
 That’s a big difference when you plan to carry a gun around all day.
-Even though the KDS9c uses a double stack magazine, the grey and black G10 crosshatch grips are thin and keep the gun from being wider than necessary.
+Even though the KDS9c uses a double-stack magazine, the grey and black G10 crosshatch grips are thin and keep the gun from being wider than necessary.

 Kimber KDS9c stainless.